CHECKING UP ON WinSIM

 In the above, the capture was triggered by the low-to-high transition of VADR.
 The test rig switches were configured to generate the address $00C00x, which corresponds to a DUART #1 (/SIOA) chip select.
 The logic analyzer was configured to sample signal states for a short period of time before VADR went true.
 Elapsed time starts at the trigger event.

 As can be seen, both /SIOA and /WSE apparently became true only 4 nanoseconds after VADR became true.
 I say “apparently” because the logic analyzer’s maximum resolution is 2ns.
 The GAL acting as the guinea pig is guaranteed to have 7.5ns pin-to-pin performance, which is possible in this case because all logic is combinatorial and doesn’t use any pins as nodes.
 Hence the above capture implies that the logic analyzer is being optimistic about the guinea pig’s performance.
 More likely, the switching speed is at least 5ns due to logic analyzer fudging.
 Or...it could be 3ns, which is listed as a TPD minimum in the data sheet for simple, combinatorial logic—but seems very unlikely.
-Either way, performance is good enough for me! :D
+Either way, performance when compared to what would be achievable in equivalent discrete logic is excellent. :D

 x86?
 We ain't got no x86.
 We don't NEED no stinking x86!